binfalse/binfalse.de/_posts/2017-02-07-android-no-internet-access-detected-won-t-automatically-reconnect-aka-connected-no-internet-.md

 <small>see image on top</small>

-That will probably increase your mobile data usage, as you always need (to remember) to do it manually.
+That will probably increase your mobile data usage, as you always need (to remember) to do connect manually.
 And even if you manually connect to a network "without internet" the WiFi icon will get an exclamation mark and the phone says

 > Connected, no Internet.